 Check-In & Packet Pick-Up

-Check-In and packet pick-up for all distances is at Mink Creek Group Campground on Friday, for two hours prior to respective pre-race briefings.
+Check-In and packet pick-up for all distances are at Mink Creek Group Campground on Friday, prior to the respective pre-race briefings:

 Plan to drive yourself or get a lift.
 Parking is limited, please carpool.
 DO NOT park on Mink Creek Rd.